malisper/RCGames/README.md

 ### Flags

 No flags are supported for this game.
-To send in your move, is is "row col" on its own line.
+To send in your move, send "row col" on its own line.
 Once your opponent makes their move, you will receive it as "row col" on its own line.
 This game is zero indexed.
 If you are going first you are expected to immediately send the move.
 If